 Mr Jones’s narration is occasionally interrupted by short scenes in which we see another of history’s great witnesses, none other than George Orwell, at work on Animal Farm.
 The film opens, in fact, on Orwell’s difficulties in framing this story too strange and too cruel to be believed.
 Orwell worries that his book ‘will not speak for itself’, and I cannot help but wonder if Holland had the same fears.
 In the face of the silent horror of the Holodomor, Duranty’s decadent parties and Ada Brooks’s figure-hugging period costumes feel like an unnecessary distraction that jarringly contrast with the otherworldliness of Jones’s descent into Hell, for which he seems woefully ill-prepared.
 We then have to follow him back to Moscow, and to his native Barry, where it quickly becomes clear that the horrors he has seen have followed him.
 Once again, the cinematography plays on contrasts: from the colourless wilderness of Ukraine, we are brought back to bustling London, and then to the banality of a small seaside town.
 Like Jones’s, however, I must confess that my attention lingers behind, with the haunting song of the famished children of Ukraine, who would have deserved more than a cameo.

-Mr Jones is on general cinema release now.
+Mr Jones directed by Agnieszka Holland is on general cinema release now.